Healing Teeth Naturally (and How to Take Vitamin D and vitamin K2 Safely)

 Unfortunately, he died having never identified the mystery nutrient found abundantly in spring grass-fed butter that helped make cod liver oil so much more effective in the cure of various diseases, and which he dubbed “Activator X.”

-So, back in November, 2013, when Dr. Natasha stated I had a vitamin K2 deficiency, I jumped right into action taking high levels of vitamin K2.
+So, back when Dr. Natasha stated I had a vitamin K2 deficiency, I jumped right into action taking high levels of vitamin K2.
 (Here is my K2 favorite – it has high potency, theraeutic levels of K2 in combination with nutrients to make it more absorbable.
 Also, turns out K-2 is extremely difficult to manufacture and degrades very quickly.
 According to testing most brands lose a majority of their potency, often before purchase.
 But this one is pharmaceutical grade, extremely stable and has been tested at 100% potency two years post manufacture. )

 Knowing I had been extremely deficient for years, I assumed I would need a therapeutic dose, quite possibly for a long time.
 I also incorporated the GAPS approach into my traditional foods diet and regularly ate both fermented foods as well as probiotic capsules.